KDE/digikam-doc/post_processing/html_gallery.rst

 Theme Parameters
 ~~~~~~~~~~~~~~~~

-You might want to provide a way for your user to customize your theme, for example you could provide a few alternative CSS files, or let the user customize the background color.
+You might want to provide a way for the user to customize your theme, for example you could provide a few alternative CSS files, or let the user customize the background color.
 This is easy to do.

 Declaring a Parameter
 `````````````````````